What is internal communication?

 8. Make information easily available

-- After putting lots of effort into creating content, the next step is to make sure everyone can find it.
-Ideally, content shared should be stored in a central location, that is easily accessible to all.
+- After putting lots of effort into creating content, the next step is ensuring everyone can find it.
+Ideally, content shared should be stored in a central location that is easily accessible to all.

 - Some channels make this easier to achieve than others.